LokYingCHIU/weather-app/README.md

 # weather
- tell you the current weather of any city - practice of getting data from API and Javascript
+ tells you the current weather of any city - a practice of getting data from API and Javascript